Professor Kevin Keasey

 - ‘When Banks Grow Too Big for their National Economies: Tail Risks, Risk Channels and Government Guarantees’, Journal of Financial and Quantitative Analysis, 2018, 52, 5, 1-26, (with J. Hagendorff and F. Vallascas).

 Kevin has a long history of curriculum development and innovation.
 In the early to the mid 1980s he was involved with developing some of earliest MBAs at the Universities of Newcastle and Nottingham.
 This was followed by his involvement in the highly innovative Distance Learning and Far East MBAs at Warwick University.
 He took the lessons learned from this experience to jointly lead the development of the Executive and Singapore MBAs at the University of Leeds.
-He jointly established Leeds University Management School to host these activities – this was the foundation of LUBS as a Business School.
-He also initiated in the early 1990s the first taught MA programme in the School – the MA in Economics and Finance – and was involved in the initiation of Masters programmes in Banking and Finance, Law and Finance, and Mathematics and Finance.
+He jointly established Leeds University Management School to host these activities – this eventually became the foundation part of Leeds University Business School (LUBS).
+He also initiated in the early 1990s the first taught MA programme in the School – the MA in Economics and Finance.
+Working with other faculties he has since initiated other very successful and innovative taught MSc programmes – Mathematics and Finance, and Law and Finance.

-In addition, he has developed a large number of bespoke executive programmes for external organisations – the largest of which was the Chancellor of the Exchequer’s Financial Sector Scheme for the former USSR (to the value of £4.5m in current terms).
+In addition to the above, he developed a number of bespoke executive programmes for external organisations – the largest of which was the Chancellor of the Exchequer’s Financial Sector Scheme for the former USSR (to the value of £4.5m in current terms).

-Kevin has taught across the whole range of accounting, finance and banking subjects at all levels.
-He has been awarded the Dean’s prize for teaching on more than one occasion and is often nominated for teaching awards.
-His teaching and research benefits hugely from the wide and extensive experiences he has had in the corporate and financial sectors.
+Given his background and research interests, it is not surprising Kevin has taught across the whole range of accounting, finance and banking subjects at all levels.
+He brings a combination of academic knowledge and practical experience (see below) to his teaching.
+Students appreciate the balance of the academic and the practical, and he has been awarded the Dean’s prize for teaching on more than one occasion and is often nominated for teaching awards.
+Recent comments (2023) in terms of nominations include:

 - Director, International Banking Institute (IBI)